htroche/truevault/README.md

-This project shows how to connect and update Vault values with the TrueValue API.
+This project shows how to connect and update Vault values with the TrueValue API using Swift, AlamoFire and ObjectMapper

 To build this project you need to: